erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 - Replace all text in your existing birthday-card.js file with the new code from GitHub.
 - Copy back your old birthday list and string translations into the new birthday-card.js.
 - Remember to set 'numberofdays' in ui-lovelace (if not, numberofdays defaults to 14).
+- Remember to set a higher version number for the card in resources under ui-lovelace.yaml

 ## How to edit birthday list